Techie-Ernie/techie-ernie.github.io/_pages/about.md

 ---

 ## 👋 Hello there, I'm Ernest
-When I was 9, I discovered the magic of programming when I started learning Scratch.
-It didn't take long before I becomme a computer nerd. 🤓 I soon got into game development, ethical hacking, GNU/Linux, mobile app development, machine learning and more.
-I learnt to run Minecraft servers on old school laptops, made a couple of both unfinished and finished programs, including Lumda, a producitivity app and Ernest's UFO Adventure, which was my first and last venture into game development.

-Currently, I am interested in robotics and computer vision, but I'm also eager to learn more about all things computer-related, such as data structures, electronics and AI.

-When I'm not coding, I'm often trying playing VALORANT, studying Physics or watching Detective Conan.
+Ever since discovering programming in Primary 3, I have had a burning passion to learn more about the world of computing.
+This is my personal portfolio, showcasing most of my projects and experiments I have worked on in the past few years.
+Throughout my programming journey, I've taken interest in many sub-fields, such as game development, ethical hacking, web development, mobile app development and more.
+Currently, my interest lies in robotics, automation and computer vision.

 # Experience
+- Leader of Science Interest Group (SIG) (2023-2024)
 ## Robotics
 - President of Science Team (Robotics) (2023-2024)
 ### RoboCup